Percha

-Percha ([ˈpɛrça]; Perca [ˈpɛrka]) is a comune (municipality) in South Tyrol in northern Italy, located about 60 km northeast of Bolzano.
+Percha ([ˈpɛrça]; Perca [ˈpɛrka]) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 60 km northeast of Bolzano.
 This Percha is not to be confused with Percha of the Federal Republic of Germany.

 Geography

 As of 31 December 2015, it had a population of 1,532 and an area of 30.3 km2.

 Percha borders the following municipalities: Bruneck, Sand in Taufers, Gais and Rasen-Antholz.

 Frazioni

 The municipality of Percha contains the frazioni (subdivisions, mainly villages and hamlets) Aschbach, Wielenberg (Sopranessano), Nasen (Nessano), Litschbach (Rio Liccio), Platten (Plata Montevila), Oberwielenbach (Vila di Sopra), and Unterwielenbach (Vila di Sotto).

 History

 Coat-of-arms

 The shield is party per fess of argent and gules; a deer horn with six points is represented in the upper part, a sable plow in the lower.
 The deer horn symbolizes the hunting and the woods, the six points are the six villages in the municipality; the plow represents the agriculture practiced in the territory.
 The coat of arms was granted in 1967.